sebastienvercammen/ptc-acc-gen/README.md

 # Nintendo PTC Account Generator [![Build Status](https://travis-ci.org/FrostTheFox/ptc-acc-gen.svg?branch=master)](https://travis-ci.org/FrostTheFox/ptc-acc-gen)

-***Note: PTC making functions work fine, but ToS verification and catching starter is awaiting new API.
-Run manually using `node index.js` for now.
-When the API is solved, you can manually run the ToS and starter with `node pogo.js` in the PogoPlayer folder.***
+***Pogobuf has been updated for the new API, I have adjusted the dependencies as such.
+If you generated accounts during the API downtime, you can run `node pogo.js` in the PogoPlayer folder to ToS verify those accounts.
+Otherwise, use the normal instructions.***

 ***Supported once again!
 Please use the [PokemonGo-Map Discord](https://discord.gg/g6k7w83) for questions.***

 **Please be sure to clone RECURSIVELY**